problems with Chronic Fatigue Syndrome include loss of speech

 criticised for it!

-When you have physical communication problems as part of Chronic Fatigue Syndrome, you also face the possibility that people think you're mentally ill and are choosing not to talk.
+When you have physical communication problems as part of Chronic Fatigue Syndrome, you also face the possibility that people think you are mentally ill and are choosing not to talk.

-When the person who misunderstands is someone with the job of assessing your needs, their lack of understanding is also dangerous to your well-being.
+When the person who misunderstands your communication problems is a health professional with the job of assessing your needs, their lack of understanding is also dangerous to your well-being.